 Like other medium-sized Danish banks, Spar Nord does not own or consolidate an MCI.
-The bank originates the loans and, under two cooperation agreements, transfers mortgage loans to Totalkredit and DLR Kredit while providing partial or full guarantees for these loans.
-Spar Nord carries no credit risk for the transferred loan to Totalkredit in the loan-to-value bracket of 0%-60%, but covers the losses for transferred mortgages in the loan-to-value bracket of 60%-80%.
-The bank covers all losses for mortgages transferred to DLR Kredit.
-Therefore, its problem loan metrics against on-balance-sheet loans appear weaker than what they would have been if these lower-risk mortgages had been kept on the balance sheet.
-As of June 2021, Spar Nord had on-balance-sheet loans and advances of DKK46.5 billion, and had transferred mortgages and mortgage-like loans of DKK109.5 billion to MCIs (on which it earns a fee).
-Conversely, its profitability and market funding ratios are stronger than Danish banks that consolidate an MCI.
+The bank originates the loans and, under two cooperation agreements, transfers mortgage loans to Totalkredit (subsidiary of Nykredit Realkredit A/S (A1, stable, a2)) and DLR Kredit.
+The bank covers all losses for mortgages transferred to DLR Kredit while for mortgages transferred to Totalkredit, there is no longer any guarantees needed.
+As of June 2022, Spar Nord had on-balance-sheet loans and advances of DKK51.8 billion, and had transferred mortgages and mortgage-like loans of DKK114.3 billion to MCIs (on which it earns a fee).

 Our assessment of Spar Nord's Asset Risk score also takes into consideration the bank's loan growth, which has been higher than the sector average over the last five years.
 Furthermore, the bank exhibits moderate sector concentration.
-As of June 2021, real estate loans made up 10.5% of total loans; construction and engineering 4.1%; and loans to the agriculture sector, which we consider a vulnerable segment, were 4.5% of the total, down from 10.2% in 2012.
+As of June 2022, real estate loans made up 10.9% of total loans; construction and engineering 4.2%; and loans to the agriculture sector, which we consider a vulnerable segment, were 4.3% of the total, down from 10.2% in 2012.